Leukemia: Types and Treatment

 Acute Myelogenous Leukemia (AML)

 AML may also be called acute myelocytic leukemia, acute granulocytic leukemia, or acute non-lymphocytic leukemia.
 The French-American-British (FAB) classification and the newer World Health Organization (WHO) system are used to classify AML.
-To classify AML, the World Health Organization (WHO) system considers:
+The World Health Organization system classifies AML as:

 - AML with certain genetic abnormalities (gene or chromosome changes).